CodeYourFuture/CYF-Workshops/js1-wk1-eval/readme.md

-# JS1 week 1 evaluation
+# Learning to evaluate your understanding

 ## 🎓 Instructions